Analysis of singular subspaces under random perturbations: New results on the matrix perturbation bounds

 The same conclusion also holds for $\sin \angle (V_{k}, \widetilde{V}_{k})$. \end{theorem} This bound serves as a comprehensive generalization of the classical Wedin's bound in Theorem \ref{thm:wedin} when applied to the context of random noise.
 When $k=r$, the first term on the right-hand side of \eqref{eq:subspacebd-simple} vanishes, then \eqref{eq:subspacebd-simple} is essentially consistent with the Wedin's bound in Theorem \ref{thm:wedin}.
 When $k<r$, it is worth noting that $P_{U_{k}^\perp} = P_{U_{k+1,r}} + P_{U^\perp}$ and $P_{V_{k}^\perp} = P_{V_{k+1,r}} + P_{V^\perp}$.
 Using Wedin's bound \eqref{eq:wedin}, one can deduce that

 In the setting of a low-rank signal matrix $A$ and random noise $E$, our result \eqref{eq:subspacebd-simple} improves the second term on the right-hand side of \eqref{eq:comparew} by replacing the denominator $\hat \delta_{k} = \sigma_{k}- \widetilde \sigma_{k+1}$ with a usually much larger quantity $\sigma_{k}$.
 Additionally, we demonstrate that the first term on the right-hand side of \eqref{eq:comparew} is essentially $C(r)/\delta_{k}$, where $C(r)\lesssim r^{3/2}$.

-For the operator norm, \eqref{eq:subspace-op} represents an improvement over the previous result in \cite{OVW2} by O'Rourke, Vu and the author in terms of the dependence on the rank $r$.
-In particular, when $k=1$, we obtain that with probability $1-(N+n)^{-C}$,
+This improvement is particularly important in statistical applications where $\delta_k \ll \sigma_k$, which frequently occurs in settings such as principal component analysis, matrix completion, and spiked covariance models.
+In these regimes, the Wedin's bounds become loose or even vacuous because they require the spectral gap to be comparable to the noise level.
+By contrast, our bounds remain effective by leveraging the signal strength $\sigma_k$, providing meaningful and tighter control even when $\delta_k \ll \sigma_k$.